inko-lang/website/source/faq.html.md

 ### Why is the compiler written in Ruby?

 Currently Inko is not feature complete enough to write a compiler for itself.
-This meant the creator had to use a different language, and Ruby happened to be a language they were most comfortable with.
+This meant the we had to use a different language, and Ruby happened to be a language they were most comfortable with.

 ### Why not write the compiler in Rust, just like the VM?